r9y9/deepvoice3_pytorch/README.md

 There are two important options used above:

 - `--restore-parts=<N>`: It specifies where to load model parameters.
 The differences from the option `--checkpoint=<N>` are 1) `--restore-parts=<N>` ignores all invalid parameters, while `--checkpoint=<N>` doesn't.
 2) `--restore-parts=<N>` tell trainer to start from 0-step, while `--checkpoint=<N>` tell trainer to continue from last step. `--checkpoint=<N>` should be ok if you are using exactly same model and continue to train, but it would be useful if you want to customize your model architecture and take advantages of pre-trained model.
 - `--speaker-id=<N>`: It specifies what speaker of data is used for training.
 This should only be specified if you are using multi-speaker dataset.
 As for VCTK, speaker id is automatically assigned incrementally (0, 1, ..., 107) according to the `speaker_info.txt` in the dataset.

+If you are training multi-speaker model, speaker adaptation will only work **when `n_speakers` is identical**.

 ## Acknowledgements